jspecify/jspecify/docs/docs/spec.md

 > Still another possibility is for a tool to implement both versions and to use
 > that to distinguish between "errors" and "warnings."
 Such a tool might always
 > first process code with the all-worlds version and then with the some-world
 > version.
-If the tools detects, say, an out-of-bounds type argument in both
+If the tool detects, say, an out-of-bounds type argument in both
 > cases, the tool would produce an error.
 But, if the tool detects such a
 > problem with the all-worlds version but not with the some-world version, the
 > tool would produce a warning.
 Under this scheme, a warning means roughly that